Library Cards and Account Information

 Do you charge fees for overdue resources?

-Yes, the Library charges a daily fee for overdue resources: 50¢ per day per resource for DVDs; 25¢ per day for all other resources.
+Yes, the Library charges a daily fee for overdue resources: 25¢ per day per resource with a $5.00 cap.
 Please click here for the Fee Schedule.

 Why does the Library charge late fees?